Are You A Good Candidate for Microblading?

 Below is a list of medical conditions and their prescribed treatments/medication that often cause skin irregularities, making microblading an unsuitable procedure for you:

-- Trichotillomania (i.e., the compulsive pulling of body hair) causes the scar tissue in skin to be prominent, which does not allow the colour to heal properly.
+- Trichotillomania (i.e., the compulsive pulling of body hair) causes the scar tissue in the eyebrow skin to be prominent, which does not allow the colour to heal properly.

 - If you hope to get eyeliner tattooed, the use of glaucoma eye drops makes eyelash follicles and eyelids hypersensitive, causing excessive bleeding and poor colour retention.

 So, if you’re thinking you’re ready for a microblading procedure, it is important to know that the results of your permanent makeup will be based on the health and quality of your skin.
-Results will vary from person to person, and if you have a pre-existing skin condition or are on medications, you may still be eligible for a procedure but should adjust your expectations based on your unique situation.
+Results will vary from person to person, and if you have a pre-existing skin condition or are on medications, you may still be eligible for a procedure but should adjust your expectations based on your situation.
 Like any procedure, every person is unique and will react differently.
-If all checks out and you are in good physical condition, you can start researching the best artists near you or check our directory www.findmicroblading.com for list of Harmony Artists.
+If all checks out and your skin is in good physical condition, you can start researching the best artists near you or check our directory www.findmicroblading.com for a list of Harmony Artists.